 Brazilian Pepper-tree Control, by Ken Gioeli and Ken Langeland.

 Classical Biological Control of Brazilian Peppertree (Schinus terebinthifolius) in Florida, by J.P.
 Cuda, J.C.
-Medal, D.H.
-Habeck, J.H.
-Pedrosa-Macedo and M. Vitorino
+Medal, W.A.
+Overholt, M. D. Vitorino, and D.H.
+Habeck

 For more information about a suggested Brazilian pepper management plan for the state, download the following report in the Adobe Acrobat format: Brazilian Pepper Management Plan for Florida--A Report From the Florida Exotic Pest Plant Council's Brazilian Pepper Task Force, edited by Amy Ferriter of the South Florida Water Management District.